-You might be surprised to discover that not everyone uses their whole allowance.
-In fact, an ACAS study in 2015 found that half of UK employees don’t take all their annual leave, and actually take an average of 77% of their annual entitlement.
-Even when away on holiday, almost half of workers say they've done some work or been in contact with colleagues.
+You may or may not be surprised to hear that not everyone uses all their holiday entitlement.
+In fact, on average we only take 77% of our annual entitlement each year.
+Even when we're away on paid holiday, almost half of us say they've done some work or been in contact with colleagues.
 Shocking!

 Should you allow annual leave to carry over into a new year?

 In the UK, employers have no obligation to carry over holiday allowances into a new year.

 Editors note: because of COVID the government has updated regulations to allow annual leave entitlement to be carried over into the next 2 years.

 Normally it’s up to the company to decide, and you'll find 5 days is a typical amount you'll be allowed to carry into the next year.

 At first glance it looks sensible, but it's got downsides.
 It sends a message, "don't worry about taking your holidays, you can do that next year".
 When the reverse is true, you want people to take their annual allowance in the year it's earned.

 A sensible approach would be to consider why people aren't taking their annual leave, and address those underlying issues.